-Daniel and I encountered our fifth, and final, Great Lake at Four Mile Creek State Park in New York.
+Daniel and I encountered our fifth, and final, lake on our Great Lakes Challenge at Four Mile Creek State Park in New York.
 Located on Lake Ontario, the park provides distant views of Toronto all the way across the other side of the lake.
 This park doesn’t have a swimming beach or sand.
 Most of the coastline is comprised of cliffs but there is one rocky sandbar where the creek flows into the lake.
 I wore flipflops and a puffy jacket for this encounter.

 Where are we now?